Montgomery Metro Area Report

 Montgomery ABCI™ Compared to Statewide ABCI™

-The Center for Business and Economic Research would like to thank the Alabama business executives who completed the second quarter 2021 ABCI™ survey.
-This is the 78th consecutive quarter this report has been recorded, and it would not have been possible without your participation.
+The Center for Business and Economic Research would like to thank the Alabama business executives who completed the third quarter 2021 ABCI™ survey.
+This is the 79th consecutive quarter this report has been recorded, and it would not have been possible without your participation.

-Be sure to log in during the June 1–15 survey window to record your opinions about economic prospects and industry performance looking ahead to the third quarter of 2021.
+Be sure to log in during the September 1–15 survey window to record your opinions about economic prospects and industry performance looking ahead to the fourth quarter of 2021.

 This report was produced in partnership between the Center for Business and Economic Research at the The University of Alabama’s Culverhouse College of Business and the Montgomery Chamber of Commerce.

 Analysis provided by Susannah Robichaux, Socioeconomic Analyst, Center for Business and Economic Research, Culverhouse College of Business, The University of Alabama.